JulianNicholls/Advanced-React-2018/README.md

 I have added a name to the User in the authentication app.

+In general, I do not call the payload property in an action by the name payload. redux-promise REQUIRES that the payload is called payload, but otherwise I use a name such as token, text etc.

 ### Login / Signin

 I have used Login / Logout instead of Signin / Signout consistently across the